Saaransh: Plot

-Gajanan tries all the tricks of the trade to dissuade Sujata from having the baby: his goons to try to bribe Pradhan, they harass Pradhan by cutting off the electricity of his house and beat up Vishwanath (thereby preventing him from supplying milk to Pradhan's house) and his goons even throw ignited crackers into Pradhan's house.
+Gajanan tries all the tricks of the trade to dissuade Sujata from having the baby: his goons try to bribe Pradhan, they harass Pradhan by cutting off the electricity to his house and beat up Vishwanath (thereby preventing him from supplying milk to Pradhan's house) and his goons even throw ignited crackers into Pradhan's house.
 Gajanan himself persuades a local doctor to illegally carry out the abortion of Sujata's baby in his clinic (where Sujata is scheduled for a checkup).
-When all else fails, Gajanan, through Vilas (who is unaware of his father's intentions) traps Pradhan in a fake scam of aiding and abetting a prostitution ring (involving illegal marked bills).
+When all else fails, Gajanan, through Vilas (who is unaware of his father's intentions) traps Pradhan in a fake scam of aiding and abetting a prostitution ring (involving illegally marked bills).
 Pradhan tries to call the Commissioner of Police for help, but is prevented due to red-tapism.
 Exasperated, Pradhan storms into the Mantralaya, the office of the Chief Minister of Maharashtra.
 The C.M. turns out to be one of Pradhan's former students, Shashikant.
 The C.M. immediately calls up the Commissioner of Police, the Remand Home where Sujata is being held in custody and demands Gajanan Chitre be produced to ensure that justice is rightfully served.

 Pradhan realises that Parvati's adamant belief that Ajay will be reincarnated as Sujata's baby will cause problems to them and Sujata and Vilas, so he asks them both to leave the city in the wee hours of the night and go live their lives happily elsewhere.
 He gifts them Ajay's belongings that have finally been handed over to Pradhan by the customs office.
 Sujata, however, requests to see Parvati one last time.
 When Parvati refuses to let Vilas and Sujata leave, Pradhan controls her and makes them leave.
 Parvati is shocked and heartbroken, but Pradhan helps her realise that Ajay has died and will never come back.
 When Parvati says that they should both consume poison together, Pradhan refuses, saying that he has realised that the Saaransh of his life is in her beautiful wrinkles, and they have both done a good deed in helping Sujata's baby survive despite the problems she faced.